OHL Executive of the Year

 The OHL Executive of the Year Award was given annually to the top executive in the Ontario Hockey League, whose team demonstrates success both on the ice, and at the administration level.
-It was first awarded in 1989–90 OHL season.
-The most recent winner, Mike Vellucci is the first person in OHL history to be named both executive and coach of the year in the same season.
-The awarded has not been given out since 2013.
+It was first awarded in 1989–90 OHL season, and last presented in the 2012–13 OHL season.
+The last winner, Mike Vellucci, is the only person in OHL history to be named both executive and coach of the year in the same season.